kkhuu131/val-stocks/README.md

 ## Project Overview

 [ValStocks](https://val-stocks.vercel.app/) is a full-stack web application that allows users to monitor and predict stock prices corresponding to VALORANT esports teams, including real-time updates and visualizations.
 Implemented user authentication and profile management with Discord OAuth2 using Supabase.
 Utilized a PostgreSQL database for storing and updating stock prices and user predictions efficiently, with scheduling and data manipulation tasks.
 Stock prices are updated on a minute-by-minute basis using an algorithm dependent on 3 factors: user demand (buying and selling), recent match results, and a randomness factor.
+Match data and team data (name, symbol, img, etc.) is fetched from [vlr.gg](https://www.vlr.gg/).

 This project consists of 3 main components:

-1. **Backend Server**: A server whose main purpose is to continually update both stock data and match data every minute and 5 minutes and writing it to the Supabase database, respectively.
+1. **Backend Server**: A server whose main purpose is to continually update both stock data and match data every minute and 5 minutes using cronjobs and writing it to the Supabase database, respectively.
 This is hosted on Render.
 2. **Supabase**: For both authentication and data storage.
 The data model consists of the following PostgreSQL tables:
    - current_stock_prices: hold the most up to date stock price and fields that are used in the update algorithm such as demand and elo
    - stock_prices: hold archived and timestamped stock prices, mainly used to display changes over time